 What Happens If You Don’t Sand Walls Before Painting?

-Sanding walls before painting them avoids many problems.
-First and foremost, walls that are not sanded do not hold paint well.
-Paint can chip easier and often lasts only several years.
+Sanding walls before starting the painting avoids many problems.
+First and foremost, walls that are not sanded do not hold paint or joint compound well.
+Paint or joint compound can chip easier and often lasts only several years.

 It avoids ugly bumps and raised spots on the wall and makes for a more uniform look.
 Additionally, brushes that apply primer often leave fibers, and sanding is the most effective way to eliminate these fibers for a clean wall and look.